Necromorphs: Characteristics

-The Necromorphs first appear in the 2008 Dead Space comic book series, the inaugural release of the multimedia Dead Space franchise which was published between March to August 2008.
-They are highly aggressive reanimated undead creatures which originate from the strange powers exhibited by alien artifacts known as the Markers emitted through signals, which cause paranoia and hallucinations to living beings in its vicinity, which leads them to engage in strange behavior or violently attack each other.
-Upon their deaths, their corpses are reconstituted or repurposed by the Marker signal, then broken and twisted into something else in a violent and improvisational manner.
-In the case of the Slasher, the most common and recognizable Necromorph form, the body seemingly rips itself open and develop extra limbs that are used to impale and tear apart potential victims.
+The Necromorphs first appear in the 2008 Dead Space comic book series, the inaugural release of the multimedia Dead Space franchise which was published between March and August 2008.
+They are highly aggressive reanimated undead creatures which originate from the strange powers exhibited by alien artifacts, known as the Markers, emitted through signals that cause paranoia and hallucinations to living beings in its vicinity.
+The signals also lead beings to engage in strange behavior or violently attack each other.
+Upon their deaths, their corpses are reconstituted or repurposed by the Marker signal, then broken and twisted into something else in a violent improvisational manner.
+The Slasher is one of the most recognizable Necromorph forms.
+Their arms are appendages with blade-like protrusions that they use to attack their victims.
+A dead host's skeletal system is reconfigured to focus its bone structure for an offense.

 The 2008 Dead Space title introduced several Necromorph forms.
 Notable examples include Leapers, capable of jumping great distances with their powerful tail-like appendage; the Lurker, mutated human infants who crawl along walls and produce three long tendrils capable of shooting projectiles at the player character; the Brute, a large Necromorph form composed of multiple human corpses; and the Spitter, which could deliver charged attacks from long distances.
-A gigantic Necromorph form known as the Hive Mind is portrayed as being capable of telepathically commanding other Necromorphs within its vicinity, and is encountered as the final boss of the first Dead Space.
+A gigantic Necromorph form, known as the Hive Mind, is portrayed as being capable of telepathically commanding other Necromorphs within its vicinity and is encountered as the final boss of the first Dead Space.

-Subsequent sequels and entries in other media have explored the Necromorphs' origins and introduced further new or different takes of Necromorph forms.
+Subsequent sequels and entries in other media have explored the Necromorphs' origins and introduced further new or variations of Necromorph forms.
 Dead Space 2 introduced forms such as the Pack, children who are twisted into horrific forms, and the Puker, which vomits a short range, acidic projectile as an offensive ability.
 It also introduced a multiplayer mode where players could assume the role of various Necromorph forms in player versus player team battles between human and Necromorph forces.
-In Dead Space 3, Necromorph forms reconstituted from mummified human remains or a long-extinct alien species are also introduced, along with the redesign of creatures such as the Lurkers, which are now based on dogs as opposed to infants.
-Dead Space 3 reveals that the Necromorphs are in truth part of a life cycle that culminates in the completion of a "Convergence" event and the formation of colossal space-faring entities known as Brethren Moons, the true source of the Marker signals.
+In Dead Space 3, Necromorph forms reconstituted from mummified human remains or a long-extinct alien species are also introduced, the Feeder, based on wendigo, which Feeders are a necromorph created when a human consumes Necromorph flesh, along with the redesign of creatures such as the Lurkers, which are now based on dogs as opposed to infants.
+Dead Space 3 reveals that the Necromorphs are part of a life cycle that culminates in the completion of a "Convergence" event and the formation of colossal space-faring entities known as Brethren Moons, the true source of the Marker signals.

 An essential gameplay element of combat scenarios involving the Necromorphs is the "strategic limb dismemberment" mechanic.
-To properly eliminate most Necromorph forms, the player must utilize a handheld mining tool modified into an improvised weapon known as the Plasma Cutter, and completely cut off the limbs, heads or other protruding features of a Necromorph with it to halt their advancement.
+To halt their advancement and properly eliminate most Necromorph forms, the player must utilize a handheld mining tool modified into an improvised weapon, known as the Plasma Cutter, to completely cut off the limbs, heads, or other protruding features of a Necromorph.